 Monument walk at Hughenden

-A special gift from Mary Anne to her husband Benjamin Disraeli, this monument was erected in honour of Disraeli's father.
-Mary Anne spoke of Isaac as ‘the most lovable, perfect old gentleman I have ever met with’.
-This is a short linear, there-and back walk with moderate hill climbs.
+This is a short linear, there-and back walk of 2 miles with moderate hill climbs.
+A special gift from Mary Anne to her husband Benjamin Disraeli, the monument was commissioned in honour of Disraeli's father.
 Overlooking Hughenden estate, the view from the monument is one of the best in the area.

 To help you to follow this walk, please look out for the orange waymarker arrows.